algorandfoundation/docs/docs/feature-guides/asc1/goal_teal_walkthrough.md

 }
 ```
 # Passing Parameters to TEAL with Goal
 Parameters can be passed to a TEAL program using `goal`.
 The parameters must be passed as base64 encoded strings.
-In most cases, this requires that properly encode the strings.
 For example, to pass “mystringargument” to a TEAL program, the argument can be encoded using an `echo` command with base64.
 ```
 $ echo -n mystringargument | base64
 bXlzdHJpbmdhcmd1bWVudA==